SalesforceLabs/OrgCheck/docs/index2.faq.md

  - The app is called "**Org Check**" obviously, maybe you spell it wrong?
  - Did you install the package for a specific set of profiles and maybe you are not part of these ones? (remember we recommended to install the package for admins only...)
  - Assign your user to the included permission set called "**Org Check Users**"
- - You should see the application definitly!
+ - You should definitely see the application!
  - If not, try to enable the App visibility in Launcher (see Setup > App Menu > Visible in App Launcher)